patrickdx/3311-Project/README.md

 ### March 9
-Temi: Made some adjustments to some screen buttons on the GUI to perform planned functionalities and added the db
+Temi: Made some adjustments to some screen buttons on the GUI to perform planned functionalities and added the db, implemented methods for the increasing and decreasing of items in inventory